MrNavaStar/SQLib/README.md

 The main focus of this library is to provide an easy and simple way to store data in your mods.
 If you are looking for a more advanced database I recommend taking a look at something like [Nitrite](https://github.com/nitrite/nitrite-java).

+# Config

+The mod generates a config on first time start that allows you to configure the database used by all mods relying on sqlib.
+The default database is a sqlite database running in the sqlib directory.

 # Supported Datatypes
 The datatypes can be accessed with the `SQLDataType` class.
 | Standard | Minecraft   |